Approximating linear response by nonintrusive shadowing algorithms

-Shadowing methods, starting from the theoretical advancement made by Anosov, Bowen, and Pilyugin \cite{anosov_shadowing,Bowen_shadowing,Pilyugin_shadow_linear_formula}, was used for numerical differentiation of chaos by Wang, Blonigan, and Chater \cite{wang2014convergence,Wang_ODE_LSS,Chater_convergence_LSS}.
-The shortcoming of the shadowing method is that it makes the strong assumption that shadowing trajectories are representative.
-This is not true in general, and shadowing methods can fail for simple systems such as the 1-dimensional expanding circle \cite{BloniganPhdThesis}.
-Hence, it is of interest to rebuild the theoretical foundation of shadowing methods.
-As we shall see in this paper, shadowing method does not give the accurate derivative, yet, we can show that it gives part of the correct derivative, which we call the shadowing contribution of the linear response.
-Moreover, we show that shadowing is a good approximation for many interesting cases.
-This partially explains the success of shadowing in fluid mechanics.
+Hence, it is of interest to rebuild the theoretical foundation of shadowing methods by comparing it with the linear response formula.
+As we shall see in this paper, the result of shadowing methods gives a part of the correct derivative, which we call the shadowing contribution of the linear response.
+Moreover, we show that the shadowing shadowing contribution is a good approximation of the entire linear response for some interesting cases, such as high-dimensional systems with low-dimensional attractors.
+This partially explains the success of shadowing in contexts such as fluid mechanics.

-The computational efficiency and ease of implementation of shadowing methods were significantly improved by a `non-intrusive' formulation \cite{Ni_NILSS_JCP,Ni_fdNILSS}.
-Continuous-time and adjoint versions of non-intrusive shadowing algorithms have also been developed \cite{Ni_adjoint_shadowing,Ni_nilsas,Blonigan_2017_adjoint_NILSS}.
-Currently, for high dimensional problems, such as computational fluid systems with $4\times10^6$ degrees of freedom, non-intrusive shadowing is the only affordable algorithm \cite{Ni_CLV_cylinder}.
-The efficiency improvement is due to that the new formulation constrains the computation to the unstable subspace.
-It is hence of interest to ask how much error is caused by this reduction.
-This is answered in the later part of this paper, where we show that this reduction causes no more error comparing to original shadowing methods.
-Together with the first part of the paper, we give an error analysis of approximating linear response by non-intrusive shadowing.
+The computational efficiency and ease of implementation of shadowing methods were significantly improved by a `nonintrusive' formulation. `Nonintrusive' means that it uses only $m$-many solutions of the most basic equation, where $m$ is the unstable dimension, and the most basic equation in this case is the tangent equation.
+This gives the nonintrusive shadowing algorithm \cite{Ni_NILSS_JCP,Ni_fdNILSS}.
+Continuous-time and adjoint versions of nonintrusive shadowing algorithms have also been developed \cite{Ni_adjoint_shadowing,Ni_nilsas,Blonigan_2017_adjoint_NILSS}.
+It is so far the only algorithm that has been demonstrated in very high dimensional problems, such as a computational fluid problem with $4\times10^6$ dimensions \cite{Ni_CLV_cylinder}.
+The efficiency improvement is because the nonintrusive formulation reduces the computation to the unstable subspace.

+It is hence of interest to ask how much error is caused by the nonintrusive reduction.
+The \ree{latter} part of this paper shows that nonintrusive shadowing is accurate for computing $v$.
+More specifically, it has the same convergence-to-zero speed \re{as} previous shadowing methods.
+Together with the first part of the paper, we give an error analysis of approximating \ree{the} linear response by nonintrusive shadowing.